Skip to content

 Take it further

-Once the connection is working, here are some things worth trying next:
+Once you’re connected, here are some things worth trying next:

 Footnotes